Professor Quentin Douglas Atkinson

 Research | Current

-Quentin’s research draws on lab and field experiments, computer modelling and evolutionary theory to shed light on how and why various aspects of human culture evolved.
-His work on the evolution of language, religion, prosociality and the human expansion from Africa has been published in Nature and Science and regularly features in international media outlets including the BBC, New Scientist, the NY Times, the Economist and the Wall Street Journal.
+Quentin’s research uses lab and field experiments, computer modelling and evolutionary theory to shed light on the evolution of language, culture and cognition.
+His work answers questions including the origins of linguistic diversity, the function of religion, the psychology of climate change, how evolved cognitive biases shape our social behaviour and why political systems vary the way they do around the globe.
+Quentin's research is inherently interdisciplinary, drawing on psychology, evolutionary biology, linguistics, anthropology and behavioural economics, has been published in top interdisciplinary journals, Nature and Science, and regularly features in international media outlets including the BBC, New Scientist, the NY Times, the Economist and the Wall Street Journal.
 Quentin is also a keen environmentalist and working to promote understanding and action around climate change.
-In 2007 he published an edited volume with Dr Niki Harré on how New Zealanders can tackle climate change and in 2019 co-founded the climate action group Claxon.
+He published an edited volume with Dr Niki Harré on how New Zealanders can tackle climate change and in 2019 co-founded the climate action group Claxon.

 Some Media Coverage

 NZ Herald - What I learned in my no-fly year

 Times, UK – Power, not poverty, spreads Christianity study finds.

 The Guardian - Most Australian Indigenous languages came from just one place.

 New York Times - Why Some Societies Practiced Ritual Human Sacrifice.

 The Washington Post – Fear of a vengeful God may explain humanity’s global expansion.

 The Washington Post - Linguists identify 15,000-year-old ‘ultraconserved words’.